mit-orcd/orcd-rag/README.md

 cached, so it may take a while to get running.
 Subsequent times will be much quicker because the model has already been downloaded.

-Llama 3.1 8B takes about 15GB of space.
+The 8B model takes about 15GB of space.
 The default cache location for HuggingFace models is `$HOME/.cache/huggingface`.
 If you do not have enough space in your home directory to store the model, you can set the `HF_HOME` environment variable to point to another diectory.
 For example, to save models to your